opcow/e65fe02/README.md

 **An NMOS 6502 emulator in Rust**

-* 1 instruction currently emulated
+* 6 instructions currently emulated